sgoldenlab/simba/docs/Tutorial_DLC.md

 - Evaluate Model
 - Analyze Videos

+### Part 3: Improve the Model
+- Extract more frames
+- Outlier correction

 ## Part 1: Create DLC Project
 This section create a new project for your DLC tracking analysis.